Bouncing Particle#

 for i in $(seq -w 5 10); do lethe-particles bouncing_particle_${i}.prm ; done

 All 6 simulations takes less than 2 minutes to run.
-A folder named according to the restitution coefficient of every simulation used will be generated (/out_xx).
+Folders named according to the restitution coefficient of every simulation used will be generated (/out_xx).

 Postprocessing#

 A Python post-processing code called bouncing_particle_post_processing.py is provided with this example.
-It is used to compare the height reached by the particle after each rebound with the analytical solution of a hard sphere bouncing on a flat plane.
+It compares the height reached by the particle after each bounce with the analytical solution of a hard sphere bouncing on a flat plane.
 This analytical solution considers instantaneous collision between the particle and the wall, thus the maximum height of each bounce can be express by the following expression:

 \[h_{k}^{max} = (h_0 - r_p)e^{2k} + rp\]

-Once the 6 simulations have been run, use the following line in your command line to run the post-processing code :
+Once all 6 simulations have been run, use the following line in your terminal to run the post-processing code :

 python3 bouncing_particle_postprocessing.py